North Dakota Court Records

 Tort law considers a person’s intent in categorizing torts and determining appropriate damages.
 In North Dakota, there are three (3) major types of tort cases:

 - Negligence tort: careless or negligent acts that result in injury, damage, or loss to another person are negligent torts.
-Pedestrian accidents, slip and fall accidents, and truck accidents are examples of negligence torts.
+Pedestrian accidents, slip and fall accidents, and truck accidents are typical examples of negligence torts.

 - Intentional tort: these are deliberate acts that cause harm, damage, or injury to another party.
-Deceit, defamation, trespass, and intentional infliction of emotional stress are examples of intentional torts.
+Deceit, defamation, trespass, and intentional infliction of emotional stress are typical examples of intentional torts.

 - Strict liability tort: these are acts for which a person may be liable even though a resulting injury may not be attributable to the person.
-Defective products and animal attacks are examples of strict liability torts.
+Defective products and animal attacks are typical examples of strict liability torts.

 What are the Differences Between Criminal Law and Tort Law in North Dakota?